 When the IRS levies a bank account, they will contact the bank and ask for a temporary hold on your funds for a 21 day period.
 This hold doesn’t take the money out of the account, but simply freezes it.
 That means while it is there, you don’t have access to it.
 They grant this holding period to the individual so they can resolve any ownership issues that may arise concerning the account.

 If there is no conflict in ownership, then after the 21 day period, your bank will send those funds over to the IRS.
 They are able to levy up to the total amount you owe in back taxes, and the bank must comply.
-For many individuals, this might mean everything in their entire bank account is completely seized.
+For many individuals, this might mean seizing everything in their entire bank account.